agahkarakuzu/mriscope/paper.md

 However, performing a thorough meta-analysis or a systematic review of these studies in the context of reproducibility presents challenges due to:

-* i) the diversity in study designs across various MRI development subfields, and
+* the diversity in study designs across various MRI development subfields, and
-* ii) the absence of standardized statistics to gauge reproducibility performance.
+* the absence of standardized statistics to gauge reproducibility performance.

 Considering these challenges, we opted to conduct a mini-review leveraging the semantic extraction capabilities of the advanced language models.
 Specifically, we trained a custom **GPT** model using a knowledge base constructed for a selection of articles coupled with web scraping of content pertaining to their reproducibility.